jnhong/cs403-dpl/README.md

     - A return object is a return label paired with a value.
     - The value of a return object is the value of the expression to the right of the keyword `return`.
     - If a statement of a function body evaluates to a return object, the execution of the function body will be halted, the return label will be stripped from the return object, and the value of the return object will be returned as the value of the function.
-    - As objects, return objects can be passed around as any other objects and thus can lead to very strange programs!
+    - As objects, return objects can be passed around as any other objects and thus can be used to construct to very strange programs!

 ### Arrays
 - Arrays are allocated using the built-in function `allocate(size)`, where `size` is the number of elements.
 The elements can be anything.